glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

     This problem pops up in a number of other areas, but I'm attributing it to this game so I have an excuse to use the nice artwork.
 Seriously play this game.
 ~)

+## Where's the graph?

 As a pathfinding problem, the solution doesn't exactly stick out immediately.
 Sure the problem is asking for a path, but this path is just continual moves between two different places!
 So what next?
 One thing I mentioned when we were first discussing pathfinding as a solution to other problems is that often times we need to abstract the solution to weird definitions of what a vertex and edge is, in order for our algorithms to be appropriate.

-In this example, rather than thinking of our vertices as left and right of the river (Actual locations in the puzzle), lets think of each vertex we are moving to and from, to be a bit more specific.
+In this example, rather than thinking of our vertices as left and right of the river (Actual locations in the puzzle), let us think of each vertex we are moving to and from, to be a bit more specific.

 It should encode the location of the wolves, chickens, as well as the raft into a single point.
 This would ensure that two different *game states* are different, even if the raft is currently at the right side of the river in both.